comit-network/RFCs/RFC-001-BAM.md

 2. A value: The actual value that is associated with the header

-    A header's value MUST be a single token, e.g. no nested structure etc. This is to facilitate comparisons of header-values.
-If a value needs to parameterized further, `parameters` should be used.
     Every header MUST have a value.
+A header's value determines, what the `parameters` look like.

 3. Parameters

-    Parameters are to be used to further specify a header's value.
-Parameters are a key-value structure with **unique** keys.
-Similar to the actual header value, both keys and values must be single tokens.
+    Parameters are additional data that depend on a header's value.
     Parameters are optional and may therefore be empty or left out if the encoding allows this.

-Headers can occur multiple times, e.g. a single header-key can map to multiple values where all of them have one `value` and `parameters`.
-How this is represented depends on the encoding.

 Splitting headers up into `value` and `parameters` was done for the following reasons: